Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Results and discussion

-where $C^{\rm m},C^{\rm fl}$ represent the WC of the operator involving quarks in mass eigenstates ($O^{\rm m}$) and flavour eigenstates ($O^{\rm fl}$), respectively.
-The mass eigenstate WCs receive contributions from all the flavour eigenstates WCs with different quark flavour indices, weighted by the corresponding CKM elements.
-Thus, depending on these elements, the observable becomes sensitive to WCs with all the flavour indices.
-Consequently, a constraint on the respective WC can be derived.
-On the other hand, observables with $u$ and $c$ quarks, namely decays of $J/\psi$ and $D$-mesons requiring $u_L$-type LEFT operators, thus do not involve CKM.
-These observables provide reasonable constraints only on the relevant WCs mentioned in Tables-\ref{Tab:Operator_different-quark_indices} and \ref{Tab:Operator_same-quark_indices}.
-Similarly, WCs of the operators with right-handed quark current ($\mathcal C_{\ell d},\ed,\mathcal C_{\ell u}$ and $\eu$), also do not undergo the CKM rotation and are thus not constrained or weakly constrained by the observables with a different quark FCNC.
+On the other hand, observables with $u$ and $c$ quarks, namely decays of $J/\psi$ and $D$-mesons requiring $u$-type LEFT operators, do not involve CKM.
+These observables provide constraints only on the relevant WCs mentioned in Tables-\ref{Tab:Operator_different-quark_indices} and \ref{Tab:Operator_same-quark_indices}.
+Similarly, SMEFT WCs of the operators with right-handed quark current ($\mathcal C_R$'s) also do not undergo the CKM rotation and are thus typically not constrained by the observables with a different quark current.

 Another feature of the figure is that the processes considered with a combined limit on $e^\pm\mu^\mp$ channels (e.g., $B^0 \to \pi^0 e^\pm \mu^\mp$) provide limits on WCs with both flavour index combinations $\alpha\beta ij$ and $\alpha\beta ji$ while the ones with separate limits constrain each index combination independently.
 This is because the operator with indices $(\beta\alpha ij)$, where lepton FCNC flow is opposite, is related to the one with indices ($\alpha\beta ji)$ by a hermitian conjugation,